jayblanc/simple-cache/README.md

 The framework automatically detects the environment:

 - **In-Memory Cache**: Used by default, perfect for single-instance applications
-- **Clustered Cache**: Automatically enabled when Infinispan features are available, ideal for distributed systems
+- **Clustered Cache**: Automatically enabled when Infinispan or Hazelcast features are available, ideal for distributed systems

 ## Architecture Details